Visiting Assistant Professor

-Lauren Makuch is a Visiting Assistant Professor of Neuroscience at Ursinus College.
+Lauren Makuch is a Visiting Assistant Professor of Neuroscience and Psychology at Ursinus College.
 A Pennsylvania native, she received her B.S. in Biochemistry and Molecular Biology from Penn State University.
-Lauren later earned her Ph.D. in Neuroscience from the Johns Hopkins University School of Medicine in 2012.
-After completing a two-year postdoctoral research position at the Picower Institute of Learning and Memory at MIT, Lauren will join Ursinus’ Psychology Department’s Neuroscience Program in the fall of 2015.
+Lauren later earned her Ph.D. in Neuroscience from the Johns Hopkins University School of Medicine.
+After completing a two-year postdoctoral research position at the Picower Institute of Learning and Memory at MIT, Lauren joined Ursinus in 2015.

 - B.S., Penn State University